Sending F-16 fighter jets to Ukraine up to White House, says Ben Wallace

 “I want to say: do not worry about the fate of the Patriot,” Ukrainian air force spokesperson Yuriy Ihnat told Ukrainian television.

-The Patriot system is one of an array of sophisticated air defence units supplied by the West to help Ukraine repel Russian air strikes.
-Kyiv claimed to have shot down six hypersonic missiles during Tuesday's assault.
+The Patriot system is one of an array of complex air defence units supplied by the West to help Ukraine repel Russian airstrikes.
+Kyiv claimed to have shot down six hypersonic missiles during Tuesday’s assault.

 In Russia, hypersonic missile scientists have said they “just do not understand how to continue to do our job” after a number of their colleagues were accused of treason.

-Three Russian academics who have worked on hypersonic missile technology face "very serious accusations", the Kremlin said on Wednesday. responding to an open letter from Siberian scientists published on Monday, defending the the men.
+Three Russian academics who have worked on hypersonic missile technology face “very serious accusations”, the Kremlin said on Wednesday, responding to an open letter from Siberian scientists published on Monday, defending the men.

 “We know each of them as a patriot and a decent person who is not capable of doing what the investigating authorities suspect them of,” the letter said.